 There’s no “right” way to write a letter of intent.
 Applicant evaluators are so widely varied, you can’t possibly write the ideal letter unless you happen to A) know the evaluators and B) apply to only one institution.
 Fortunately, there are some “wrong” ways to write a letter of intent.
 Let’s try to avoid them.

-First, think from the evaluator’s standpoint.
+First think from the evaluator’s perspective.
 They have a monumental challenge- reviewing possibly several hundred applicants for a handful of positions.
 It is a grueling, churning, time-sucking task that they get very little thanks for.
 If you give them the opportunity to rapidly assess your letter as representing someone who is not a good fit, it saves them the trouble of reading your CV and letters of recommendation and thus saves them time.

 One page or less.
 I know some evaluators read two page letters.
 I know more who use this as an instant rejection.
 You should be able to express yourself succinctly.

 Good grammar and spelling.
 This may seem obvious, but I would say a full 20% of letters I read fail this test.
 Have other people go through your letter _carefully_ with a fine-toothed comb and make sure they are brutally honest.

 Good use of English.
 This one is hard for non-native speakers, but it is very obvious when it is present.
 If your English is good but not native, find several native speakers to review and correct it.
 We use language in odd ways in English.
 The Japanese small old car is technically correct, but does not sound the same as the small old Japanese car.

 Avoid a TOO-unique letter.
 You can and should write your own letter and not a form letter, but if your letter is quirky or eccentric, this may work for some evaluators but not for others.
 This is highly polarizing with people who feel very strongly on both sides.
 Don’t risk it.